David Bowie: 69 facts

 58. He is mentioned in Kraftwerk's song Trans Europe Express ("Meet Iggy Pop and David Bowie - TRANS EUROPE EXPRESS!") and Backside by the Strawbs ("The boy stood on the burning deck, his back against the mast.
 He did not dare to turn around till David Bowie passed").

 59. In September 1996, David Bowie broke new ground, yet again, with the internet-only release of his single Telling Lies.
 It would have taken more than 11 minutes to download over a dial-up internet connection.
 A year later, he launched his own internet service provider, Bowienet.

-60. Bowie draws, paints, sculpts and writes in his spare time.
-His favourite artists are Tintoretto, John Bellany, Erich Heckel, Picasso and Michael Ray Charles.
+60. Bowie drew, painted, sculpted and wrote in his spare time.
+His favourite artists were Tintoretto, John Bellany, Erich Heckel, Picasso and Michael Ray Charles.